-2For the years 1972-1977, we use the attainment status designations specified in Greenstone (2002).
-Our results remain similar if we instead use the designations assigned to air quality control regions as mapped into counties by Cropper et al. (2022).
+3For the years 1972-1977, we use the attainment status designations specified in Greenstone (2002).
+The difference-in-differences and event-study results remain similar if the designations assigned to air quality control regions as mapped into counties by Cropper et al. (2023) are used instead.

-3Our measure of productivity focuses on how input quantities translate to output electricity, without incorporating the external costs of pollution borne by society at large.
+4Our measure of productivity focuses on how input quantities translate to output electricity, without incorporating the external costs of pollution borne by society at large.
 We estimate "pollutionunadjusted" total factor productivity (PU-TFP) using the method developed by Ackerberg, Caves and Frazer (2015).